-A2 Hosting Review – Our Second Favorite Canadian Web Host
+A2 Hosting Review – One of the Best Canadian Web Hosts

 The cloud computing landscape is a crowded place.
 Everywhere you look, there’s a new company popping up and offering to host your website at a lower cost, but with faster speeds and higher reliability……The question is, can you trust them?

 That’s where we come in – we spent the last year, and a good part of 2017, analyzing web hosts from different locations all across over Canada.
 We crunched the data and compiled our results to pick our favorite ones.
 One of our top picks is a little hosting company called A2 Hosting, which doesn’t have a huge reputation but still offers great value for money.